-More than Docking The approach offers several advantages.
-First, and most important one is the speed and efficiency that important one, is the speed and efficiency that outperforms brute-force docking methods.
+More than Docking

+The approach offers several advantages.
+First, and most important one, is the speed and efficiency that outperforms brute-force docking methods.
 As a result, C-S-D can operate without the need for server clusters or costly cloud computing, all while enriching high-scoring candidates.